EricMFink/ProfessionalResponsibility/_drafts/Cases/Lane.md

 However, the determination of whether someone is dishonest is a judgment about that person's state of mind and about his or her intentions.
 If the goal of the "lack of candor" standard is to ensure that potential attorneys are not dishonest, then a rule which holds that lack of candor can be established without showing any culpable state of mind is a rule that does not advance its own purpose.

 Moreover, such a rule completely ignores the "use of information" instructions that we have issued to the commission.
 Appendix A to the rules for admission of attorneys states: "In making this determination [of whether the present character and fitness of an applicant qualify the applicant for admission], the following factors should be considered in assigning weight and significance to prior conduct:...
 10. The materiality of any omissions or misrepresentations."
 The majority's approach to application omissions ignores factor No. 10.
-Likewise, we have held that an omission can be material to a consideration [379](https://scholar.google.com/scholar_case?case=11198991863788394859#p379)[\*379](https://scholar.google.com/scholar_case?case=11198991863788394859#p379) of honesty if the omission also demonstrates an intent to deceive, give false answers, or be evasive.
-See [_In re Application of Majorek,_ 244 Neb.
-595, 508 N.W.2d 275 (1993)](https://scholar.google.com/scholar_case?case=644688135602170679&hl=en&as_sdt=6,34).
+Likewise, we have held that an omission can be material to a consideration of honesty if the omission also demonstrates an intent to deceive, give false answers, or be evasive.
 Lane's omissions do not establish that he intended to deceive the commission or that he is dishonest.

 Under the current rules for admission to the Nebraska bar, I do not believe that Lane can be denied admission.

-CONNOLLY, J., joins in this dissent.

-Save trees - read court opinions online on Google Scholar.